toralf/tor-relays/README.md

    ```

    For a private bridge just replace `public` with `private`, similar for `snowflake`.
-   In the example the (optional) additional port to be opened by a firewall is needed for a _Quassel_ server.
+   The additional port is optionally and would be opened by the firewall, i.e. for a _Quassel_ server.

 1. deploy it